Onboard an Authorised User

 3.1 Enrol user using OTP via SMS

-You can start the enrollment process using the API.
-The user will receive a text message (SMS) on the mobile number that was provided when creating the user.
+You can start the enrolment process using the API.
+The user receives a text message (SMS) on the mobile number provided when creating the user.

 Verify the User's Mobile Device